-Family Member (but I’m guessing you started there!)
+Friends and Family Members (but I’m guessing you started there!)

 Selling Books – especially Old Textbooks

-Obviously if you know of a college student who could use your unwanted textbooks it would be super nice of you to just gift them to them, but if you don’t there is a very strong market for used textbooks so these are usually some of the easier types of books to sell (assuming they aren’t 50 years out of date!).
+However, if you don’t there is a very strong market for used textbooks, so these are usually some of the easier types of books to sell (assuming they aren’t 50 years out of date!)

 Here are some places to try:

-NOTE: these suggestions work for all types of books but textbooks, and other how to style hardcover books generally go for a more reasonable price then do paperback fiction books:
+NOTE: these suggestions work for all types of books, but college textbooks and how-to style hardcover books generally go for a more reasonable price than paperback fiction books.

 Amazon (you would need to open a vendor account which would only be worth it if you have a lot of books to sell on a regular basis)

-Book Selling Apps – there are people who base their whole business on buying and re-selling books and textbooks, they tend to buy books cheaply from folk like you or I and they will adjust the price they will pay you based on how much they can mark them up to resell elsewhere.
-Just search ‘sell books’ in the app store on your phone and you will find lots of options (but the money you get will be on the lower end just so you know!)
+Book Selling Apps – Search ‘sell books’ in the app store on your phone and you will find plenty of options (but the money you get will be on the lower end just so you know!)

-If all else fails there is always the tried and true garage sale.
-Just set up your books (and other unwanted items) on your lawn, set up an eye catching sign and get selling!
+If all else fails there are always garage sales or yard sales.
+Just set up your books (and other unwanted items) on your lawn, set up an eye-catching sign, and get selling!

 35 Fun Things to do with Old Books

-Obviously the upcycling and crafting ideas are best for books that have some damage or are just so unpopular that you can't find anyone who would actually want to take it off your hands to read them (I'm not in favour of tearing up perfectly good books just to be clear!).
+Obviously, the upcycling and crafting ideas are best for books that have some damage or are just so unpopular that you can't find anyone who would want them.

 Scroll further down if you want fun ideas for using books to decorate for the holidays!

-If you are an avid reader I hope you have found a good idea or two in this list of creative ideas to help you decorate and hang on to more of your books or how to give new life to your old and damaged books.
+If you are an avid reader I hope you have found a good idea or two in this list of fun things to do with old books.